Christianity in Iran: History

 In the 18th and 19th centuries, Protestant missionaries began to evangelize in Persia.
 They directed their operations towards supporting the extant churches of the country while improving education and health-care.
 Unlike the older, ethnic churches, these evangelical Protestants began to engage with the ethnic Persian Muslim community.
 Their printing presses produced much religious material in various languages.
 Some Persians subsequently converted to Protestantism and their churches still exist within Iran (using the Persian language).

+A Russian spiritual mission was operating in Iran by the beginning of the 20th century and, by 1917, there were about fifty Russian Orthodox churches.
+Over the next three years, everything that had been created over the previous three centuries was lost.
+In the early 1940s, a Russian church reappeared in Iran thanks to the donations of Russian emigrants - St. Nicholas Cathedral, which was under the administration of the Russian Orthodox Church Outside of Russia.
+In the 1980s and 1990s, the church was gradually abandoned, and in 1995, at the request of its parishioners, St. Nicholas Church was annexed to the Moscow Patriarchate.

 In the early 20th century, once again Iran's stable and extant Christian population was boosted – this time due to the effects of the Assyrian genocide (1914–1924) and the Armenian genocide (1914–1923), as many tens of thousands of refugees poured in.
 However, both massacres drastically negatively affected Iran's Christian population as well, as Ottoman troops crossed the Iranian border in the later stages of World War I and massacred many tens of thousands of Armenians and Assyrians within Iran's borders as well, especially in West Azerbaijan Province, but also in adjacent provinces.
 Vibrant, huge and millennia-old native Christian communities in these parts of Iran were virtually shattered by the Ottoman actions, being reduced from formerly composing majorities in some of the regions, to very small – though noticeable – surviving communities.
 Prior to World War I and the Assyrian genocide, the population of Urmia was 40% to 50% Christian, for example.

 In 1918, during the Persian Campaign, about half of the Assyrians of Persia died in Turkish and Kurdish massacres and in related outbreaks of starvation and disease.
 About 80 percent of Assyrian clergy and spiritual leaders perished, threatening the nation's ability to survive as a unit.